band/foobar1/journalNotes/2021-06-30-07-04-30 healing the climate.md

 For me, it's a few simple things:
 🫂 Welcome, we need you, we've been waiting for you!
-:muscle: There's so much we can still do!!
+ - There's so much we can still do!!
-:scales: We have a chance to heal the climate by creating a more just society!
+ - We have a chance to heal the climate by creating a more just society!
-:scales: We have a chance to create a more just society in how we try to heal the climate!
+ - We have a chance to create a more just society in how we try to heal the climate!

 Tim Patterson (@TCPatterson):
 @bethsawin There's no point where it makes sense to give up - every fraction of a degree of heating that we can prevent makes a difference, and is worth working for.